scotentSD/scotentSD.github.io/_posts/2020-05-18-Invisible-disabilities.md

 By presenting this like a great idea, with most in the team jumping in, others might find themselves in a position where they feel they have to explain themselves if they don’t want or can’t take part.

 > _“I’d rather be thought rude than detail to a colleague why I’m not folding chairs and stacking them against the wall at the end of the meeting.”_ — [Hope R. Henderson](https://themighty.com/2017/12/coming-out-as-a-person-with-an-invisible-disability/)

 **We should always be mindful that we’re all different and offer an alternative or a way out.**

 More information about running accessible meetings and events in [this Medium article, by Sheri Byrne-Haber](https://medium.com/age-of-awareness/running-accessible-meetings-and-events-5efcd9c4a3df).

-## As a person with hidden disabilities, is it your responsibility to educate others?
+## As a person with invisible disabilities, is it your responsibility to educate others?
 Some people with disabilities (visible or invisible) are happy to talk about it openly.
 But they can get tired of explaining again and again.

 There is also quite a difference between educating family, friends, colleagues compared to complete strangers in the public transports or on the way to the toilets!
 > _“Unfortunately, people often judge others by what they see and conclude a person can or cannot do something by the way they look.
 This attitude can be equally frustrating for those who may appear unable but are perfectly capable, as well as those who seem able, but are not.”_ — [IDA website](https://invisibledisabilities.org/what-is-an-invisible-disability/)

 Social media can help spread the word and raise awareness.
 Having more representations of these disabilities and the impact on people’s daily life in the media, TV, and films would also make a difference.

 We need to spread the message that you can look OK but might actually be struggling or look weird but just trying to cope being in a stressful environment, look drunk but just be dealing with neurological problems.